vulukoy/mytodolist/README.md

 # mytodolist
-A simple to-do lists app for Android
+A simple to-do lists app for Android.
 Please note that this project is still under development